Sunny day

 Green tunnel

-Past the grave markers, the trail continued to descend another 1,000 feet toward the town of Hot Springs.
+Leaving the spot known as Gragg Gap, the trail continued a descent for another 1,000 feet.
+It was now dropping down to the town of Hot Springs.
 For much of the way the trail had a canopy of rhododendron and mountain laurel.

-At the bottom of the mountain, where the trail entered Hot Springs, I found a bronze marker mounted on a rock.
-It was placed there by the Carolina Mountain Club, the organization that maintains this section of the AT, to recognize the first fifty years of the trail.
+At the bottom of the mountain, where the trail entered Hot Springs, I found a bronze tablet mounted on a rock.
+It was placed there by the Carolina Mountain Club to recognize the first fifty years of the trail.
+The organization maintains the AT and a long section through North Carolina.

-As I reached this point and headed into town, I still wasn't sure where I was going to stay tonight.
-There were a number of options, including a couple hostels, but I had spent almost no time thinking about where I might go.
+When I reached this point at 3:30 p.m., I still wasn't sure where I was going to stay tonight in town.
+There were a number of options, including a couple of hostels, but so far, I hadn't spent much time thinking about where I might go.

-I knew, however, that Laughing Heart Hostel was only a short distance from here, so I decided to walk over there first to check it out.
+My first thought was Laughing Heart Hostel, which was only a short distance from the tablet, so I decided to walk there first and check it out.

 Laughing Heart Hostel

-As I reached the building I saw One Pole.
-He said he was staying there and that it was a nice place.
+As soon as I reached the building, I saw One Pole.
+He told me he was staying there and that it was a nice place.
 He introduced me to the manager.

 I asked if there were any single rooms available.
-There was a room with a double bed that normally rents for $40, but the manager said I could have it for $35.
+One room had a double bed that normally rents for $40, but the manager said I could have it for $35.
 The price included a shower, which I took advantage of right away.

 Laughing Heart Lodge

-Also on the Laughing Heart grounds is a large lodge building, which was built in 1892 as a home.
-From 1954 to 2012, it was operated as a Jesuit retreat center.
+Also on the Laughing Heart grounds was a large lodge building.
+It was built in 1892 as a home.
+From 1954 to 2012, the building was operated as a Jesuit retreat center.
 The lodge is still used as a retreat center, as well as a bed and breakfast.

 Though it was a little early for dinner, I was hungry.
-One Pole was agreeable to going with me, so we walked down to Spring Creek Tavern, which was only a few blocks away.
+One Pole was agreeable to go with me, and we walked a few blocks down to Spring Creek Tavern.

-One Pole planned to zero here in Hot Springs, so he would not be heading back to the trail in the morning, as I was.
+One Pole told me he planned to take a zero day in Hot Springs tomorrow, so he would not be heading back to the trail when I did in the morning.

 Well I've been out walking